scottboehmer/my-mini-collection/README.md

 This repo contains data files tracking my collection of BattleTech miniatures.

+The simple command line tool I use for managing this repo is in [`scottboehmer/mini-collection`](https://github.com/scottboehmer/mini-collection).

 ## Generated Markdown
 - [My Collection](md/collection.md)
 - [Ready to Paint](md/ready-to-paint.md)